xuankai91/openai-cs-agents-demo/README.md

 6. Redundancy management - decentralised DB storage for high availability
 7. Embedded UI functionality - toggle buttons for standardised user interactions as much as possible (for common tasks)
 8. Multiple roaming plan availability - current PoC only allows for 1 plan to be "active" at a time.
 9. DB for tracking of data plans & usage
+10. MCP Tool server - for standardised access to tools by Agents

 ## License